Other parts of this series:

 Within a few years (at the 4Gen level) customers should simply ask their virtual assistant “What do I need to worry about today?”
 And that is only when their virtual assistant does not proactively contact them.
 This should be good for the efficiency and effectiveness of contact centers, but even better for the customers themselves.

 In the next blog in this series, we will look at some of the talent issues related to the rapid evolution of the customer contact center.
-And, to learn more about ACE, watch our video below and register to read our report: Accelerating Growth with Applied Customer Engagement.
+And, to learn more about ACE, watch our video below and read our report: Accelerating Growth with Applied Customer Engagement.

 - “Amazon says 100 million Alexa devices have been sold – What’s next?,” The Verge, January 4, 2019.
 Access at: https://www.theverge.com/2019/1/4/18168565/amazon-alexa-devices-how-many-sold-number-100-million-dave-limp.